dpiras/GMM-MI/README.md

   <img src="https://user-images.githubusercontent.com/25639122/195098930-93a9865b-a0c7-4792-9474-dc0d1056e358.png?raw=true" alt="GMM-MI_logo"/>
 </p>

 Welcome to GMM-MI (pronounced ``Jimmie``)!
 This package allows you to calculate mutual information (MI) with its associated uncertainty, combining Gaussian mixture models (GMMs) and bootstrap.
-GMM-MI is accurate, computationally efficient and fully in python; you can read more about GMM-MI [in our paper](https://arxiv.org/abs/2211.00024).
+GMM-MI is accurate, computationally efficient and fully in python; you can read more about GMM-MI [in our paper](https://iopscience.iop.org/article/10.1088/2632-2153/acc444), accepted on [Machine Learning: Science and Technology](https://iopscience.iop.org/journal/2632-2153).
 Please [cite it](#citation) if you use it in your work!
 Check out also the [poster accepted at the Machine Learning and the Physical Sciences workshop at NeurIPS 2022](https://neurips.cc/media/PosterPDFs/NeurIPS%202022/56922.png), and the accompanying [video](https://user-images.githubusercontent.com/25639122/201700436-3c3f6216-1925-4a09-9b04-419a64bfda15.mp4).

 ## Installation